Posts on Teaching

 -

-What’s the purpose of “rehearsal” during lessons?
+What is the purpose of “rehearsal” during lessons?

 Recently, the classroom activity “rehearsal” has appeared in UK-based educational blogs.
 But there appears to be confusion.
 What’s it for?
 Here are some recent quotes: Making these connections requires rehearsal Teacher: Explains, demonstrates, explains, reads, tells, explains.
 Then asks: ‘ok, everyone,…